Xicnet/geodir/README.md

 This software started a proof-of-concept on how to use a dettached UI which gets data from a backend via an API serving JSON with the locations from use.fair-coin.org.

 The backend started being an independent OCP (valuenetwork) install using GraphQL to serve the contents to this UI.
-Later we changed to a REST API provided by faircoop's site.
+Later we changed to a REST API serving GeoJSON and provided by faircoop's site.
 You can find the GraphQL example use on the first commits of this repo.

 This was started in collaboration with several FairCoop members and is open for ideas, feature requests, pull requests (mostly!), and contributions.